 The Apicoectomy Procedure

-Before the apicoectomy begins you will be given a local anesthetic to numb the area.
-The doctor will start by making an incision in your gum to expose the root of your tooth.
-Any inflamed tissue will be removed to clean out the area.
+Before the apicoectomy begins, you’ll be given a local anesthetic to numb the area and we’ll also administer sedation to ensure you’re comfortable throughout the procedure.
+Dr. Villalobos will start by making an incision in your gums to expose the root of your tooth.

 Any inflamed tissue, bone, and nerves will then be removed.
 After the infected area is removed, we’ll place a filling at the tip of the root and suture your gums.
 After the area has healed, we’ll place a crown to complete the procedure.